marcus-grant/notes/data-structure.md

 [Wikipedia states it as][data-struct-wiki]:

 >In [computer science][-cs], a data structure is a data organization,
 >management, and storage format that enables efficient access and modification.
 >More precisely, a data structure is a collection of data values,
 >the relationships among them,
 >and the functions or operations that can be applied to the [data][-data].

+## Arrays

+>In computer science, an **array** is a *data structure* consisting of
+>a *collection* of elements (values or variables), of same memory size,
+>each identified by at least one array index or key.
+>An array is stored such that the position of each element can be computed from
+>its index tuple by a mathematical formula.
+>
+>--[Wikipedia (2023)][wiki-array]

 ## Data Frames